 A comparison between 2011 and 2016 adult consumption rates of aquatic foods is presented in Table 9.1.
 The table also provides the mean consumption rates from national data (Smith and Jones, 2003) for comparison.
 Refer to Section 5.9.1 for further details.

-Table 9.1 Comparison between 2011 and 2016 adult consumption rates of aquaticfoods.
-NC = not consumed.
-ND = not determined.
+Table 9.1 Comparison between 2011 and 2016 adult consumption rates of aquatic foods.